Address and street name grids in the Philippines

 Abstract

-For road names, places like Bonifacio Global City have quite advanced patterns, including non-overlapping street vs. avenue numbering.
-Other places like Pasay have odd numbered streets going one direction, and even numbered streets perpendicular.
+In places like Bonifacio Global City the names of roads themselves form a quite advanced pattern, with non-overlapping street vs. avenue numbering.
+House numbers are absent.
+Other places like Pasay have odd numbered street names perpendicular to even.

 Keywords: address grids, address planning, Philippines, OpenStreetMap, Overpass Turbo